Departments of Instruction and Multidisciplinary Programs

 For more information about the courses, the faculty, and what to do with a degree in neuroscience and behavior after graduation, please visit the Neuroscience and Behavior website.
 If you have questions that are not answered when you visit the website, please email email@example.com.

-First-year students have the opportunity to begin the study of philosophy by means of five courses open to them.
+First-year students may begin the study of philosophy by means of any of five courses open to them.
 This selection allows students to align their first philosophy course with their interests or plans for future study.

 Philosophy 101 and 102 both study the history of Western philosophy through the great texts of this tradition.
-Philosophy 101 covers ancient Greek thought: the origin of Western philosophy in pre-Socratic texts; the works of Plato and Aristotle; the Hellenistic schools.
+Philosophy 101 covers ancient Greek thought, with emphasis on Plato and Aristotle.
 Philosophy 102 surveys modern philosophy from Descartes to Kant.
 Both courses constitute an excellent background for understanding later debates in Western philosophy and provide conceptual tools to work in a variety of fields.
 These courses may be taken in any order.

 Philosophical Questions (Philosophy 105) and Philosophy and Contemporary Issues (Philosophy 106) provide an alternative approach to the subject.
 These courses are organized around philosophical problems rather than authors or periods.
 Philosophy 105 explores some traditional questions concerning the relation between the mind and the body, the nature of truth, the scope and limits of human knowledge, and the basis of ethics.
 Philosophy 106 investigates philosophical issues arising out of contemporary political and moral dilemmas.
 Both courses aim to help students develop their critical powers and philosophical views.